Last updated on September 30th, 2023 at 10:44 am

 Julie Moggan’s PBS POV documentary, Guilty Pleasures, offers a much closer and more perceptive look at the world of the romance novel by profiling five people involved in it.

-Guilty Pleasures had its national broadcast premiere on Thursday, July 12, 2012, during the 25th season of the award-winning PBS series POV (Point of View).
-American television’s longest-running independent documentary series, POV is the winner of a Special Emmy Award for Excellence in Television Documentary Filmmaking and two International Documentary Association Awards for Continuing Series.
+Guilty Pleasures had its national broadcast premiere in 2012, during the 25th season of the award-winning PBS series POV (Point of View).
+American television’s longest-running independent documentary series, POV, is the winner of a Special Emmy Award for Excellence in Television Documentary Filmmaking and two International Documentary Association Awards for Continuing Series.

 There is some truth to the idea that the typical reader of romance fiction is a middle-aged woman, but Guilty Pleasures presents a surprising cultural diversity.